 Foreign exchange rates explained

 The exchange rate reflects the value of one currency relative to another.
-For example, when the Singapore dollar is strong against the Haitian gourde, you’ll be able to purchase more gourde for each Singapore dollar you exchange.
-This is why it’s a good idea to time your transfer for when the Singapore dollar is performing strongly.
+For example, when the South African rand is strong against the US dollar, you’ll be able to purchase more dollars for each South African rand you exchange.
+This is why it’s a good idea to time your transfer for when the South African rand is performing strongly.